spiresheep/rothko/README.md

 ## To run app
 1. Install Python 3.
 2. Install PySimpleGUI using the command `pip3 install pysimplegui`
+3. CD into the directory
-3. To run the code type `python3 rothko.py`
+4. To run the code type `python3 rothko.py`

 ## Limitations
-The layout breaks when the width is less than or equal the sum of the outline and border. and the borders are different colors.
+The layout breaks when the width is less than or equal the sum of the outline. and border. and the borders are different colors.

 It also breaks when the text is much wider than the cell it's in.